balakreshnan/aifarming/Architecture/aifarming.md

-# Msonitor vegetable garden and use AI
+# Monitor vegetable garden and use AI

 ## Watch your vegetable garden and use AI to watch for plant health